United Way supporters empower nearly 161,000 North Texans a year to live healthy, responsible lives.

 To achieve the biggest possible gains in community health, United Way concentrates on the key strategies identified by local health experts:

 - Increase preventive care for children through prenatal care and regular doctor visits that enable kids to avoid many potential health problems.
-At the request of the Dallas Regional Chamber, United Way is also coordinating the development of a comprehensive community plan for children’s health.
+United Way has quadrupled the number of children served in preventive care programs — to more than 38,000.
+And at the request of the Dallas Regional Chamber, United Way coordinated the development of a comprehensive community plan for children’s health.

-- Promote healthy behaviors - fighting obesity in children and adults, preventing and treating drug and alcohol abuse, and reducing abuse of children, spouses and seniors.
-For example, the Healthy Zone School Recognition Program is instilling healthy habits in more than 7,600 students.
-Learn more about the plan to eradicate childhood obesity in our community >
+- Promote healthy behaviors — fighting obesity in children and adults, preventing and treating drug and alcohol abuse, and reducing abuse of children, spouses and seniors.
+For example, the Healthy Zone School Recognition Program is instilling healthy habits in more than 30,000 students.